Back to Library

 To answer this question, let’s first explain what BMI is:

-The BMI is a formula expressed as a person’s weight in kilograms divided by the square of a person’s height in meters.
-It is used to classify individuals as having normal weight, less weight than normal or excessive weight.
+BMI, or Body Mass Index, is a formula that calculates a person’s weight in kilograms divided by the square of their height in meters.
+It’s commonly used to categorize individuals as having a healthy weight, being underweight, or having excess weight.

-Is BMI always a good tool to determine healthy weight goals?
+Is BMI always a reliable tool to determine healthy weight goals?

-Here are some examples showing why relying on BMI alone may result in inaccurate conclusions:
+Here are some examples illustrating why relying solely on BMI may result in inaccurate conclusions:

-• Individuals with weight-related conditions need more aggressive weight-loss interventions: The presence of diseases like Type 2 Diabetes, hypertension and high cholesterol should supersede information provided by the BMI.
-This means that if an individual has one or more of these diseases, it is crucial to work on losing weight – especially if these conditions appear or worsen with weight gain.
-While it may be reasonable for someone with obesity who has no other medical conditions to remain at an overweight BMI of 27, further weight-loss should be recommended to individuals with weight-related medical conditions.
-In addition, the presence of pre-disease, specifically prediabetes, should also prompt weight-loss to attempt reversing it.
+• Individuals with Weight-Related Conditions: The presence of diseases like Type 2 Diabetes, hypertension and high cholesterol should take precedence over BMI information.
+This means that if an individual has one or more of these conditions, it is crucial to work on losing weight – especially if these conditions appear or worsen with weight gain.
+While it may be reasonable for someone with obesity who has no other medical conditions to remain at an overweight BMI, further weight-loss should be recommended to individuals with weight-related medical conditions.
+Additionally, the presence of pre-disease, specifically prediabetes, should prompt weight-loss efforts to attempt reversing it.
 Prediabetes is a condition where certain blood glucose parameters are above the normal range but not quite yet in the diabetic range.
 Prediabetes can often be reversed with weight-loss and lifestyle changes.

-• Commonly referred-to BMI thresholds do not apply to certain ethnic groups.
-For individuals of Asian descent, for example, the risk of cardiometabolic diseases increases with lower BMI’s when compared to Caucasian individuals.
-This means that a BMI considered normal according to the standard chart is in fact overweight for these patients.
+• Ethnic Considerations: Commonly referred-to BMI thresholds do not apply to certain ethnic groups.
+For individuals of Asian descent, for example, the risk of cardiometabolic diseases increases with lower BMI values when compared to Caucasian individuals.
+This means that a BMI considered normal according to the standard chart may be overweight for these patients.
 Relying on BMI alone may underestimate weight excess.

 Since BMI is not always accurate, what other tools could be helpful?